glowform/reproducible-research/README.md

 ## Annoucements

-### II SESSION - Oral Exam
-For students who haven't passed in the first term (with grade 2.0) there will be an oral exam in II Session (September).
-It will involve two questions and one or two practical assignments.
-The scope of the exam will be based on the lessons and materials we discussed during the course.

 ~~(QF) 19.02.2024 - Classes moved to another date: 13.03.2024 18:30~~ \
 ~~(DS) Classes moved from 26/28.03 due to rector hours to: 27.03.2024, 15:00 and 16:45~~ \
 ~~(DS) 29.02.2024 - Classes moved to another date: 29.05.2024, 15:00 and 16:45~~

 ## Assignments